oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	</copy>
 	```

 17. Now we want to make sure we branch back to the Login page after everything is done.
-In the left-side pane, right click on “After Processing” and click “Create Branch”.
+In the left-side pane, right-click on “After Processing” and click “Create Branch”.
 In the right-side pane, give it a **Name** like “Return to login” and where it says **Target** under **Behavior**, link it to your Login page (9999 by default).

 	![Create a branch in the "After Processing" section](images/create-branch-after-processing.png)
 	![Make branch's target the Login page](images/branch-after-processing.png)